dreamonkey/responsive-image-plugin/README.md

 If you're coming from [previous iteration](https://github.com/dreamonkey/responsive-image-loader) of this project, there are some important changes to be aware of:

-- `paths.aliases` has been removed, the plugin now resolves paths using the same aliases defined into webpack, plus Quasar `~` special case;
+- `paths.aliases` has been removed, the plugin now resolves paths using the same aliases defined into webpack, plus vue-loader `~` prefix marker for module requests (which is stripped away);
 - `paths.outputDir` has been moved one level higher, into the global configuration;
 - options should now be provided to the plugin when creating a new instance, instead of the loader;
 - metadata generation is now decoupled from actual image generation, this means that adapters now: